-What is a Front-end Load?
+What is a Front-end Load in Mutual Funds?

 Purpose of Front-end Load